EdoardoGruppi/DAPS_assignment/README.md

 ## Role of each file

 **main.py** is the starting point of the entire project.
 It defines the order in which instructions are realised.
-More precisely, it is responsible to call functions from other files in order to divide the datasets provided, pre-process images and instantiate, train and test models.
+More precisely, it is responsible to call functions from other files in order to divide the datasets provided, pre-process data and instantiate, train and test models.

 **config.py** makes available all the global variables used in the project.